w3c/compute-pressure/README.md

 User's preferences affecting throttling may be configured by the user via operating system provided affordances while some may be preconfigured policies set by the hardware vendor.
 These factor are often dynamically adjusted taking user's preference into consideration.

-Measuring compute pressure is complicated
+Measuring pressure is complicated
 ---
-Using utilization as a measurement for compute pressure is suboptimal.
+Using utilization as a measurement for pressure is suboptimal.
 What you may think 90% CPU utilization means:

 ```
  _____________________________________________________________________